 Karen had an outstanding credit card debt to BIG BANK.
 As Karen had other debts and only worked part time she had been unable to repay the credit card debt to BIG BANK.
 Karen had tried to make repayment arrangements to repay BIG BANK but could never keep up.
 Eventually BIG BANK sent Karen a Local Court summons (Statement of Claim).
 Karen knew she could not pay the debt claimed so she just put the summons away.

-A few months later, the Sheriff turned up at Karen’s door and wanted to “tag” her TV, Computer, her car and her brother’s stereo.
+A few months later, the Sheriff turned up at Karen’s door and wanted to “tag” her car (worth $10,000) and her brother’s motorbike.
 Karen tried to explain she would pay the debt but the Sheriff told her to contact the Local Court.
 The Sheriff finally left stating that he would come back the next week to collect the tagged goods.
-Karen needs her car and computer for work and her brother would go “berserk” if his beloved stereo was taken.
+Karen needs her car for work and her brother would go “berserk” if his beloved motorbike was taken.

 This fact sheet only applies to debts being enforced in the Local Court in NSW.

 CAN THE SHERIFF COME AND TAKE MY PROPERTY?

 The Sheriff cannot come and take your property until there is court judgment against you!

 A court judgment is when the Court has decided you owe the money (this may have happened because you did not attend court; did not file the appropriate documents; or because the court found against you and entered judgment for the plaintiff ).
 If you are unsure if there is a court judgment against you, ring the relevant Local Court.
 You can search the numbers online here.

 If there is no court judgment against you, get legal advice immediately.